russtrUA/currency-bot/README.md

 - `UserSettingsProvider` uses a `ConcurrentHashMap` to manage user settings, enabling efficient and thread-safe access and modifications.
 - User settings are automatically saved to a persistent storage (`FileStorageService`) whenever they are updated, ensuring that settings are not lost between application restarts.

-## Storage Service
+### Storage Service

-The `StorageService` interface allows for the implementation of alternative storage options.
+The `StorageService` interface allows for the implementation of alternative storage options for user settings.
 Currently, the `FileStorageService `class is provided, which stores settings in a JSON file.
 Alternatives could include:
 - **Database Storage**: Using an SQL or NoSQL database to store user settings.
 - **Cloud Storage**: Storing settings in a cloud service like AWS S3 or Google Cloud Storage.

+## Currency Rate Provider
+The `CurrencyRateProvider` class leverages the Singleton pattern to provide a consistent and easy-to-access mechanism for managing currency rates across the application.
+The design ensures that all components that need currency rate data are synchronized and working with the latest information.
+The main components of `CurrencyRateProvider`:
+- The list `bankRateDtoList` holds the exchange rates from different banks.
+- The map `bankResponseStatuses` holds the response statuses of different banks, which is useful for error handling and status checking.
+- The method `getPrettyRatesByChatId` retrieves user settings, filters the bank rates based on the user's chosen banks and currencies, and formats the rates into a user-friendly string.
+- The `CurrencyRateThread` class updates the `CurrencyRateProvider` with new rates.
+This class interacts with the Singleton instance of `CurrencyRateProvider`.
+- The run method of `CurrencyRateThread` updates the `bankRateDtoList` of the Singleton instance of `CurrencyRateProvider` with aggregated bank rates.
+This ensures that the latest rates are always available globally.

+## Notification Service

+The `NotificationService` class handles sending notifications to users at specified times.
+Users can set their preferred notification times in the settings.
+Here are some advantages of the chosen implementation:
+- By using a `ScheduledExecutorService` with a thread pool, the notification service can handle multiple user notifications concurrently without performance degradation.
+- The method `calcDelay` ensures that notifications are scheduled accurately based on the user's preferred time, allowing for efficient and timely delivery of messages.
+- The use of a thread pool allows the application to manage multiple notification tasks simultaneously, ensuring that each user receives their notifications without delays.

+## Additional information:

-## Adding a New Bank
+### Adding a New Bank

 To add a new bank to the bot, follow these steps:
 1. **Update the Bank Enum**: Add a new entry in the Bank enum in `com/app/telegram/model/Bank.java`
 2. **Implement Bank Rate Mapping**: Update the `CurrencyRateThread` class to handle the response from the new bank API.
 Add a method to parse and map the new bank's response to the `BankRateDto` objects.
 3. **Fetch Bank Rates**: In the `initializeBankRateLists` method, fetch the rates from the new bank.
 4. **Aggregate Bank Rates**: In the `aggregateBankRates` method, add the new bank rates to the list.

-## Adding a New Currency
+### Adding a New Currency
 To add a new currency, update the `Currency` enum in `Currency.java` with the new currency's details.
 For example:

 ```Java
 public enum Currency {
     EUR(978),